Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 10. Mountain Climbers

-Mountain Climbers is a dynamic, full-body exercise that targets the rectus abdominis, transverse abdominis, obliques, and several other muscle groups.
+Mountain Climbers are a dynamic, full-body exercise that targets the rectus abdominis, transverse abdominis, obliques, and several other muscle groups.

 How to perform the exercise:

-1. Begin in a high plank position with your hands placed slightly wider than shoulder-width apart and directly below your shoulders, feet hip-width apart, and your body forming a straight line from head to heels.
+1. Start in a high plank position with your hands slightly wider than shoulder-width apart and directly below your shoulders, feet hip-width apart, and your body forming a straight line from head to heels.

 2. Engage your core and maintain a neutral spine.
 This is your starting position.

-3. Bring your right knee towards your chest in a controlled motion while maintaining proper form and keeping your core engaged.
+3. Bring your right knee toward your chest in a controlled motion while maintaining proper form and keeping your core engaged.

 The Bottom Line